AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 **Library_Options**:

-  This attribute may be used to specify additional switches ("last switches") when linking a shared library.
+  This attribute may be used to specify additional switches ("last switches") when linking a shared library or a static standalone library.

-  It may also be used to add foreign object files to a static library.
-  Each string in ``Library_Options`` is an absolute or relative path of an object file.
-When a relative path, it is relative to the object directory.
+  In the case of a simple static library, the values for this attribute are restricted to paths to object files.
+Those paths may be absolute or relative to the object directory.

 .. index:: Leading_Library_Options attribute